Monday, November 24, 2014

 Roy Anderson Ketcham (1894-1969)

 Few artists are as accomplished in fine art as they are in cartooning and illustration.
-Roy Anderson Ketcham was one of them.
-Described as "a strapping big blond--a good cross between an Apollo and a college football center," (1) Ketcham studied in Indianapolis, Paris, and Provincetown, won two prizes for his paintings at the Hoosier Salon and other prizes in New York, exhibited among well known Chicago artists, and taught at the Chicago Academy of Fine Arts.
+Roy Anderson Ketcham was one who was.
+Described as "a strapping big blond--a good cross between an Apollo and a college football center," (1) Ketcham studied in Indianapolis, Paris, and Provincetown, won two prizes for his paintings at the Hoosier Salon and other prizes in New York, exhibited among well-known Chicago artists, and taught at the Chicago Academy of Fine Arts.
 He also drew a nationally syndicated comic strip and two comic panels.

 At the same time he was attending Shortridge High School, Ketcham was taking classes at the Herron School of Art under William Forsyth and Clifton Wheeler.
 He studied at Herron from 1910 to 1913.
 Among his classmates were Wayman Adams, Minnie Ellsworth Bartlett, Clotilde Embree Funk, Carl C. Graf, Marie Gray, William F. HeitmanCobb Shinn, and the botanist J.E.
 PotzgerAnother fellow student, Grace Spear, remembered Ketcham as "a popular, likeable [sic] boy.
 He also was a musician and attended music school along with his art classes.
 He was a busy lad, also working in his spare moments."
 (3)